September 20, 2018

 How Are They a Threat to My Home?

 Whereas bumblebees and several other stinging insects will build their hives on the exterior of structures, carpenter bees will dig deep, literally constructing their homes deep within the wood.
 Most of the time this act of digging, or rather tunneling, poses no threat to a home if done by only one bee.
 However, a major colony could mean much more serious damage.
 A single carpenter can drill a penny-sized, foot-long hole in its lifetime.
 Multiply that by several hundred and you are looking at irreparable damage done to the wood of your home.
 If carpenter bees have not yet infested, consider painting or treating any exposed wood around the exterior of your home.
 This makes for undesirable surfaces for digging.
-If carpenter bees have already infested your home, it is best to call a professional.
+If carpenter bees have already infested your home, it is best to call the bee & wasp control experts at Spencer Pest Control.

 Why Carpenter Bee Infestations are Best Left to a Professional